UW Master of Science in Technology Innovation (MSTI)

 Students build fundamental programming skills, with a focus on sensor-based signals (including audio and images) and useful tools for prototyping software and hardware user interfaces.

-Students execute a series of projects to integrate software and hardware concepts learned in the Prepare phase of the program.t
+This is the required winter quarter Lab 1 course for the Connected Devices track.
+Students execute a series of projects to integrate software and hardware concepts learned in the Prepare phase of the program.e d

 Introduction to Sensors & CircuitsCredits: 3